Chérie Carter-Scott: Media appearances

-Carter-Scott has been a guest on The Oprah Winfrey Show with Negaholics, How to Overcome Negativity and Turn Your Life Around, which was licensed by NSG who productixes and marketed Carter Scott’s concepts and materials throughout the US and Canada.
-Her second appearance on the Oprah Winfrey show happened with the publication of ”If Life Is a Game” and through ”Change Your Life TV”.
+Carter-Scott has been a guest on The Oprah Winfrey Show with Negaholics, How to Overcome Negativity and Turn Your Life Around, which was licensed by NSG who productixes and marketed Carter Scott's concepts and materials throughout the US and Canada.
+Her second appearance on the Oprah Winfrey show happened with the publication of "If Life Is a Game" and through "Change Your Life TV".
 In that occasion Carter-Scott coached audience members live on camera.
 After experiencing media training in Los Angeles in 1989, Carter-Scott appeared on numerous international media shows that include: The Today Show, the O'Reilly Factor, The Other Half, CNN, Politically Incorrect with Bill Maher, Sally Jesse Raphael TV show, Montel Williams TV, Jenny Jones TV, Janyla van Zant TV, Leeza Live, Arabella Kiesbauer show (Germany), 7DTV with Ronnie Overgoor (Netherlands) and more than 500 radio and tv shows worldwide.
 She has been on worldwide media tours that followed the publication of her books to the US, China, Italy, Czech Republic, the Netherlands, Germany, and Finland.
-Carter-Scott has worked on 5 continents in over 30 countries.
+Carter-Scott has worked on five continents in over 30 countries.

 Carter-Scott is executive producer of, and was featured on-camera in LEAP!, a first-of-its-kind documentary on coaching that tracks the lives of 4 individuals and the transformation they experience through the coaching process.
 LEAP was released in 2018 and has been nominated for 9 film festivals.
-It has won 5 awards and is currently available on Amazon and iTunes.
+It has won five awards and is currently available on Amazon and iTunes.

 Other projects

 Carter-Scott is also the co-writer, songwriter, lyricist, and executive producer for the original musical The Workshop, a Dress Rehearsal for Life! that premiered in Bangkok, Thailand, May 2019.
 Carter-Scott was the first to use coaching in a theatrical production and the musical features 11 highly diverse participants, each of them with different challenges, who come together for a personal development workshop that will support them in discovering their blindspot and overcome their current obstacles.
-The musical is tightly linked to Dr. Carter Scott’s coaching methodology since the workshop that takes place on a thrust stage is based on one of Dr. Carter Scott’s courses, the Inner Negotiation Workshop.
+The musical is tightly linked to Carter Scott's coaching methodology since the workshop that takes place on a thrust stage is based on one of Carter Scott's courses, the Inner Negotiation Workshop.